0n0w1c/canisters/readme.md

 #### Canisters
-Introduces reusable (or disposable) canisters
+Introduces reusable canisters for rocket launches

 Adds a logistic challenge and extended integration of modded materials.
 Canisters are added as an additional ingredient for rocket fuel.

-Rocket silo launched cargo pods deliver the reusable canisters.
+Rocket silo launched cargo pods deliver the canisters.
 Canisters are subject to an attrition loss per launch.
-Set the startup option to 0, to disable attrition.
+Set the startup option to 0 to disable attrition and set it to 100 for no canisters to be returned.

 Startup Options:
-Enable reusable canisters (default: Enabled)
 Select the metal for the recipe (default: Steel)
 Select the percent of attrition (default: 10%)